kanagarajnn/machine-learning-notes-and-code/README.md

-# Machine Learning Notes & Code
+# Machine Learning Notes and Code
 This repository contains structured **Machine Learning notes**, **hands-on coding implementations**, and **projects**.

 ## Table of Contents